anuragambuja/data-engineering-gcp/Virtual Private Cloud.md

 Note: The deny-all-ingress and allow-all-egress rules are also displayed, but you cannot check or uncheck them as they are implied.
 These two rules have a lower Priority (higher integers indicate lower priorities) so that the allow ICMP, custom, RDP and SSH rules are considered first.

-Routes tell VM instances and the VPC network how to send traffic from an instance to a destination, either inside the network or outside of Google Cloud.
-Notice that there is a route for each subnet and one for the Default internet gateway (0.0.0.0./0).
-Every VPC network has two implied firewall rules that block all incoming connections and allow all outgoing connections.  there are 4 Ingress firewall rules for the default network: These firewall rules allow ICMP, RDP and SSH ingress traffic from anywhere (0.0.0.0/0) and all TCP, UDP and ICMP traffic within the network (10.128.0.0 default-allow-icmp default-allow-internal default-allow-rdp default-allow-ssh

 If an instance is stopped, any ephemeral external IP addresses assigned to the instance are released back into the general Compute Engine pool and become available for use by other projects.
 When a stopped instance is started again, a new ephemeral external IP address is assigned to the instance.